WEEKS 1 AND 2

 Tip for the Week: Make sure you've scheduled a preconception visit with your OB-Gyn to determine risks of genetic diseases, environmental hazards and lifestyle changes necessary to ensure a healthy pregnancy and baby.
 Most important, make sure you've started taking 0.4 milligrams, or 400 micrograms, of folic acid a day.
 Folic acid taken a few months before conception has been shown to dramatically reduce the likelihood of neural tube defects, such as spina bifida.

 Baby: Congratulations!
-If your egg and your partner's sperm have joined successfully, your embryo is really there, although it's very small -- about 0.0006 inches or the size of the head of a pin.
+If your egg and your partner's have joined successfully, your embryo is really there, although it's very small -- about 0.0006 inches or the size of the head of a pin.
 It doesn't look like a fetus or baby; it's just a group of about 100 cells multiplying and growing rapidly.
 The outer layer of cells will become the placenta, and the inner layer will become the embryo.

 Mom-to-be: You won't notice any changes.
 It's too soon.
 Remember, you haven't even missed your period yet.

 Tip for the Week: Home pregnancy tests are about as reliable as a urine test or blood test done in the doctor's office and can give you more immediate results than waiting for a doctor's visit.
 To ensure accuracy, make sure you've read the directions carefully and that all equipment being used is clean.